minthemiddle/Quick-Capture/README.md

 ## Usage

-1. **Set Save Mode:** Choose between "Append to Daily Note" or "Save as Standalone Note" using the dropdown
+1. **Set Save Mode:** Choose between "Append to Daily Note", "Save as Standalone Note", or "Send to Endpoint" using the dropdown
+2. **Set Paths/Endpoint:**
-2. **Set Paths:** Enter the path to your daily notes folder or the desired location for standalone notes
+   - For file modes: Enter the path to your notes folder
+   - For endpoint mode: Configure endpoint URL and authentication (see Endpoint Configuration below)
 3. **Capture Thoughts:** Type your thoughts into the text area
 4. **Save:** Press `cmd+enter` (Mac) or `ctrl+enter` (Windows) to save your thought